gvwilson/thirdbit/src/fiction/iffy/1/index.md

 but she was still lightheaded.
 She clambered awkwardly up the boulder and shielded her eyes with her hand.
-There—Edson's chair had just landed a few hundred meters away.
+There—Benício's chair had just landed a few hundred meters away.
 Wales had undoubtedly retaken control of the hovercraft, only to discover that all three coolant pumps had burned out and would need to be replaced before it could move again.
-That meant his Marines would be putting on their exoskeletons, which meant she and Edson only had a few minutes before they arrived.
+That meant his Marines would be putting on their exoskeletons, which meant she and Benício only had a few minutes before they arrived.

 "Hey!"
 She waved both arms.
-Edson waved back and started toward her.
+Benício waved back and started toward her.
 Iffy slipped off the boulder,
 made her way back to the chair, and got to work.